1992 United States railroad strike

 The 1992 United States railroad strike was a strike by railroad employees between June 24 and June 26, 1992.
 The strike was launched by the International Association of Machinists, a union representing employees of CSX Transportation.
 Due to the interconnectedness of the United States railroad system, the strike caused railroads across the country to shut down their operations.

 The impact of the strike and subsequent shutdown was so severe that the federal government swiftly intervened to end it.
-The House and Senate passed a bill on June 26 banning both strikes and lockouts, which was then signed by President George H. W. Bush the same day.
+The House and Senate passed the Railway Strike bill on June 26 banning both strikes and lockouts, which was then signed by President George H. W. Bush the same day.

 Background

 In June 1992, tensions were high between railroads and organized labor.
 A number of unions threatened to launch a strike if their demands were not met by the end of the day on Tuesday the 23rd.
 However, most unions agreed to extend their deadline amid negotiations with railroads such as Amtrak and Conrail.

 Early newspapers on the morning of Wednesday the 24th ran headlines reporting a potential strike by Amtrak employees had been averted.
 President Bush warned ahead of a potential strike that because of the potential for extreme disruption to the nation's economy, "it ought to end the day it begins".